Xomega-Net/Xomega.Docs/docs/generators/enums/enum-sql.md

 Those database tables should have corresponding objects defined in the model, which will have configurations of how the object fields map to the structure of Xomega enumerations.

 :::info
-This generator is useful when you want to maintain your static data both in the Xomega model, so that it could be version controlled, allows inheritance and generation of other artifacts (such as constants) from it, and also have the static data in the database, which allows using it in SQL queries and stored procedures, and loading it from the database in runtime.
+This generator is useful when you want to maintain your static data both in the Xomega model so that it could be version controlled, allows inheritance and generation of other artifacts (such as constants) from it, and also have the static data in the database, which allows using it in SQL queries and stored procedures, and loading it from the database in runtime.
 :::

 ## Generator inputs

-The generator takes any static enumerations declared in the model using `enum` element that have a configuration of the enumeration source specified, and creates a rerunnable SQL script to load enumeration items and properties into the source tables.
+The generator takes any static enumerations declared in the model using `enum` element that has a configuration of the enumeration source specified and creates a rerunnable SQL script to load enumeration items and properties into the source tables.

 If enumeration inherits from another enumeration, the list of items will be merged with the base enumeration.